Why it matters

 There’s a clear financial impact on the public sector too.
 A child with conduct disorder at 10 years of age will cost £70,000 in public services by the age of 28, compared to £10,400 for a child with no problems (Scott et al. (2001) longitudinal study, refers to 1998 figures).

 There is also a general consensus that the cause of the recent unrest on the streets of Britain was, in part, poor parenting.
 Children learn to take responsibility and the consequences of ‘right’ and ‘wrong’ primarily from their parents

 Being a parent of young children is difficult.
 More than two thirds of parents say their life was easier before having children, one in four admitted they didn't cope easily and nearly one in five worry that other people are more competent parents.
 Most parents think it's harder to raise children as 'good people' than 20 years ago (BMRB Omnibus Survey, 2006).

 It doesn’t have to be so hard.
-Our research has identified the seven parenting priorities: rules, health, love, friends and family, chat, arguments, and finally, learn.
+Our research has identified the six parenting priorities: love, managing behaviour, health, communication, learning and handling conflict.

 How to be consistent with limit setting